ch1c0t/hobby/README.md

 ### Routes

-Every route is composed of a verb, a path (optional) and a block.
-When an incoming request matches a route, the block is executed and a response is sent back to the client.
-The return value of the block will be the `body` of the response.
-The `headers` and `status code` of the response will be calculated by `Hobbit::Response`, but you could modify it anyway you want it.
+Every route is composed of a verb, a path (optional) and an action(passed as a block).
+When an incoming request matches a route, the action is executed and a response is sent back to the client.
+The return value of the action will be the `body` of the response.

 See an example: